Ilnazz/EasyBindings/README.md

 // Create the text input to enter name var nameTextInput = new TextInput();
-// Create the trigger that will notify command execution ability is changed TriggerBindingService.RegisterPropertyChanged(this, nameTextInput, o => o.Text, greetCommand.NotifyCanExecuteChanged);
+// Create the trigger that will notify command execution ability is changed TriggerBindingService.OnPropertyChanged(this, nameTextInput, o => o.Text, greetCommand.NotifyCanExecuteChanged);

 // Create the button that will execute a command var greetButton = new Button();